KnowEnG/InPheRNo/README.md

 # Motivation
 Reconstruction of transcriptional regulatory networks (TRNs) is a powerful approach to unravel the gene expression programs involved in healthy and disease states of a cell.
 However, these networks are usually reconstructed independent of the phenotypic properties of the samples and therefore cannot identify regulatory mechanisms that are related to a phenotypic outcome of interest.
 InPheRNo (Inference of Phenotype-relevant Regulatory Networks) is a computational tool to reconstruct phenotype-relevant transcriptional regulatory networks (TRNs) using transcriptomic data.
 Here we present InPheRNo, a novel computational tool to reconstruct ‘phenotype-relevant’ transcriptional regulatory networks.
-This method is based on a probabilistic graphical model whose conditional probability distributions model the simultaneous effects of multiple transcription factors (TFs) on their target genes as well as the statistical relationship between target gene expression and phenotype.
+This method is based on a probabilistic graphical model (PGM) whose conditional probability distributions model the simultaneous effects of multiple transcription factors (TFs) on their target genes as well as the statistical relationship between target gene expression and phenotype.

 The figure below depcits the method overview.